shubhamprakashrai/giphy/README.md

 - **animated_text_kit**: For text animations in the app.
 - **url_launcher**: To open URLs in an external browser.

+# Flutter Project Version Support

+## Supported Flutter Version

+The project supports the following Flutter version:

+- **Flutter Version**: `3.22.3`
+  - This version is used to ensure compatibility and stability across the project.
+  - We recommend using **Flutter Version Management (FVM)** for managing and switching between Flutter versions easily.
+---

 ### Android App
  - [Download](https://drive.google.com/file/d/1xDV_vR9VGbfqj90vttf7BT3Dg1bWkVbF/view?usp=sharing)